Injured at Work? Get the Benefits You Deserve.

 • Back, shoulder, and knee injuries

-If you’ve experienced any of the above, you may be entitled to workers’ compensation benefits in Mercer County.
+If you’ve experienced any of the above, you may be entitled to workers’ comp benefits in Mercer County.
 We’ll review your case and explain your legal options.

 Law Offices of Craig A. Altman - Updated Logo Marquee